isaul32/ckeditor5-math/README.md

 ## Requirements

+- With CKEditor 5 v17.0.0, use ckeditor5-math@17.0.1 version
-- CKEditor 5 v17.0.0
+- With CKEditor 5 v18.0.0, use ckeditor5-math@18.0.0 version

-If you get duplicated modules error, you have mismatching versions in your build package.json.
+If you get duplicated modules error, you have mismatching versions in your editor build package.json.

 ## Examples
 [Link to examples repository](https://github.com/isaul32/ckeditor5-math-examples)